Stressed out? You’re not alone.

 But let’s start with this question:

 What effect can chronic stress have on your health?

 Stress sets off a chain of events.
 The body reacts to it by releasing a hormone, adrenaline, that temporarily causes your breathing and heart rate to speed up and your blood pressure to rise.
-These physical reactions prepare you to deal with the situation by confronting it or by running away from it — the "fight or flight" response.
 When stress is constant (chronic), your body remains in high gear off and on for days or weeks at a time.

 Does chronic stress cause high blood pressure or heart disease?